-Are you tired of having teeth that look dull or overly stained?
-Getting veneers is one of the quickest and easiest ways to dramatically enhance your smile and brighten your teeth, helping you build your confidence.
+Tired of having teeth that look dull or overly stained?
+Getting dental veneers is one of the quickest and easiest ways to dramatically enhance your smile and brighten your teeth.
 Here’s everything you need to know about veneers.

 What are veneers?

-Dental veneers are a type of thin shell that attach to the front of your teeth and create an improved appearance.
+Dental veneers are a thin shell that attach to the front of your teeth and create an improved appearance.
 Where teeth have become discoloured or overly chipped and damaged, veneers provide a more symmetrical, clean and bright appearance.
-Dental veneers are designed to reflect the appearance of healthy, natural teeth in their colour, and can be customised to match the natural shade and colour of your teeth as well as their approximate shape and size.
+We customise veneers to reflect the appearance of healthy, natural teeth in colour, and their approximate shape and size.

 Veneers are one of many cosmetic dental treatments that help to provide a lasting improvement to teeth aesthetics.
 When crafted and applied properly, veneers should not be noticeably different from what your natural healthy teeth would look like.
-Getting veneers gives confidence to people who are unhappy with the appearance of their teeth, allowing them to smile without anxiety and enjoy their everyday lives to the fullest.
+Getting veneers gives confidence to people unhappy with the appearance of their teeth, allowing them to smile without anxiety.

-Each dental veneer is roughly 0.5 mm in thickness and is attached to the front of your teeth using a special dental cement that bonds the veneers securely.
-Occasionally some of your existing enamel is shaved away to create a more effective bonding surface.
-Not every tooth will require a veneer — it is possible to only cover teeth that are problematic in their appearance, but we do recommend having an even number in most cases to ensure symmetry.
+Each dental veneer is roughly 0.5 mm in thickness and attaches to the front of your teeth with a special dental cement.
+Occasionally we may need to shave some of your existing enamel away to create a more effective bonding surface.
+Not every tooth will require a veneer.
+It is possible to only cover teeth that are problematic in appearance, but we recommend having an even number to ensure symmetry.

-Dental veneers are more often attached to the upper teeth because they are more visible, but they can be attached to the lower teeth as well.
+Dental veneers are more often attached to the upper teeth because they are more visible.
+However, they can be attached to the lower teeth as well.
 Veneers are also able to cover teeth that are crooked or have significant spaces between them.

 There are different types of veneers, however each veneer procedure achieves similar results.
-Veneers are made from a variety of different materials depending on the needs of different patients.
-Dental veneers are most commonly made from porcelain or composite resin, but there other types of teeth veneers available in different circumstances.
+Dental veneers are typically made from porcelain or composite resin, but other materials can be considered depending on patient needs.

 Porcelain veneers

-Porcelain veneers are the most durable and longest-lasting of all veneer types, and are designed to blend very naturally with the colour of your enamel.
+Porcelain veneers are the most durable and longest-lasting of all veneer types.
+They are designed to blend very naturally with the colour of your enamel.
 The porcelain is also resistant to staining, though still requires regular cleaning and brushing.
-With all these benefits, they are the most popular type, but the cost of porcelain veneers is more than other options and the process of porcelain veneers is also more invasive.
-To attach securely, your dentist often needs to shave off some of your enamel before placing the veneers, which makes it an irreversible procedure.
-However, if the veneers are looked after, they should last between 10 and 15 years.
+With these benefits, they are the most popular type, but are also the most expensive with the most invasive process.
+To attach securely, your dentist often needs to shave some enamel before placing the veneers, which makes the procedure irreversible.
+However, veneers will last between 10 and 15 years if they are looked after.

 Composite veneers

-Composite resin veneers are the primary alternative to porcelain veneers, offering a solution that is slightly less strong and more prone to stains, but overall at a cheaper cost.
-The composite resin is made of a mixture of materials, and is often the same mixture as what is used for dental fillings.
+Composite resin veneers are the primary alternative to porcelain veneers, offering a solution that is slightly less strong and more prone to stains, but at a cheaper cost.
+The resin is made of a mixture of materials — often the same mixture as what is used for dental fillings.
 Composite veneers closely approximate your natural tooth enamel colour, typically lasting for 5 to 7 years if carefully looked after.

 Lumineers

-Lumineers are an ultra-thin type of veneers made of porcelain laminate, designed to require less tooth preparation and shaving before being placed while still providing a smooth feel and natural colour.
-Lumineers are slightly less expensive than traditional porcelain veneers but unfortunately do not last as long, and are more prone to damage.
+Lumineers are an ultra-thin type of veneers made of porcelain laminate.
+They require less tooth preparation and shaving before placement while still providing a smooth feel and natural colour.
+They are less expensive than traditional porcelain veneers but do not last as long, and are more prone to damage.

 Who can get veneers?

-Veneers are a good cosmetic solution to cover teeth with significant gaps, noticeable stains or poor colouring, as well as chipped or broken teeth.
-Other aesthetic issues including crooked or irregularly-shaped teeth can also be covered by veneers to create a more uniform smile appearance.
+Veneers cover teeth with significant gaps, noticeable stains or poor colouring, as well as chipped or broken teeth.
+Other aesthetic issues, including crooked or irregularly-shaped teeth, can also be covered by veneers to create a more uniform smile appearance.

 Because veneers are a cosmetic treatment and not a full orthodontic treatment, most people can get them, but it is important to wait until teeth are fully set in their positions.
-If teeth move after getting veneers, they may move away from the gum line, creating a poor appearance and opening up the teeth to hygiene issues.
+If teeth move after veneers are placed, they may move away from the gum line, creating a poor appearance and opening up the teeth to hygiene issues.
 We recommend waiting until you are at least 18 before getting veneers.

 Do veneers hurt?

-One of the many benefits of veneers is that the veneer treatment is a minimally invasive treatment and less painful than other cosmetic procedures.
-Some patients will feel tenderness or some sensitivity in their gums, but it is unlikely that this will translate into any significant pain.
-During the veneers process, your teeth are numbed and you will not be able to feel any of the tooth shaving or placing.
+One of the benefits of veneers is that the treatment is minimally invasive and less painful than other cosmetic procedures.
+Some patients will feel tenderness or some gum sensitivity, but it is unlikely this will translate into any significant pain.
+During the veneers process, your teeth are numbed and you will not be able to feel anything.

 Side effects of veneers

-While pain is unlikely, you may experience small discomfort after having your veneers placed, as your teeth may feel a little bulky as you adapt to the new feeling.
+While pain is unlikely, you may experience small discomfort after having your veneers placed.
+Your teeth may feel a little bulky as you adapt to the new feeling.
 You may also experience some gum swelling, but this should reduce very soon after the process.
-If you do feel any pain or symptoms persist from veneer treatment, your dentist will evaluate your teeth and treat any problems.
+If you feel pain or symptoms persist from veneer treatment, your dentist will evaluate your teeth and treat any problems.

 Dental veneers procedure

 Many people want to know the process of veneers.
 Before getting veneers, your dentist will examine your teeth to evaluate how many veneers you might need, and whether you need any other treatment first.
-Once you have both agreed on the number and type of veneers, your dentist will begin prepping teeth for veneers by shaving away a thin layer of enamel and then taking a mould of your teeth.
+Once you have agreed on the number and type, your dentist will begin preparing by shaving away a thin layer of enamel and then taking a mould of your teeth.
 This mould is used to create your custom made shells, which typically takes between one to two weeks.

 Once the veneers have arrived, your dentist will clean your teeth thoroughly to remove any plaque or bacteria and ensure nothing gets trapped behind the veneers.
-Then they will apply a special dental cement to each tooth that will have a veneer, before placing the veneers and shining a UV light that hardens the cement and accelerates the bonding process.
+Then they will apply a special dental cement to each tooth that will have a veneer.
+Using a UV light, they will harden the cement and accelerate the bonding process with each veneer.

 How long do veneers last?

 Unfortunately, veneers are not permanent.
-The durability of your veneers will depend on two key factors: the type of material your veneers are made from, and how well you look after them on a daily basis.
+Their durability will depend on two key factors: the type of material, and how well you look after them.
 As we’ve noted, porcelain veneers have the most durability, while composite veneers need to be replaced sooner.
 Over time, any type of veneers will need to be replaced as the gums pull back and expose more room between the veneer and tooth root, or as they weaken with the pressure of daily use.

-Other than that, regular brushing and cleaning of your veneers will ensure they avoid staining and can last longer before requiring a replacement.
-Composite veneers are more prone to staining than porcelain, so they may require a quicker update, but thorough cleaning and maintenance should maximise the lifespan of your veneers.
+Regular brushing and cleaning of your veneers will ensure they avoid staining and can last longer before requiring a replacement.
+Composite veneers are more prone to staining than porcelain, so they may require a quicker update.
+Thorough cleaning and maintenance should maximise the lifespan of your veneers.

 Veneers aftercare